-All FDA-approved contraception methods (identified on www.fda.gov) are approved for Members without Cost Sharing as required under the Affordable Care Act.
+All FDA-approved contraception methods (identified on www.fda.gov), including over-the-counter FDA-approved contraceptives, are approved for Members without Cost Sharing.
 Members have access to the methods available and outlined on our Drug Formulary or Preferred Drug List without Cost Share.
 Some contraception methods are available through a Member's medical benefit, including the insertion and removal of the contraceptive device at no Cost Share to the Member.
 Emergency contraception is available to Members without a prescription and at no Cost Share to the Member.
 For further detail, please see the definition of Family Planning, below.

-Craniomandibular Joint (CMJ) and Temporomandibular Joint (TMJ) Dysfunction Conditions

-Covered Services and supplies include Medically Necessary services, excluding tooth extraction, to treat craniomandibular disorders, malocclusions, or disorders of the temporomandibular joint.
+Craniomandibular Joint (CMJ) and Temporomandibular Joint (TMJ) Dysfunction Conditions Covered Services and supplies include Medically Necessary services, excluding tooth extraction, to treat craniomandibular disorders, malocclusions, or disorders of the temporomandibular joint.
+Prior Authorization may be required prior to receiving services or supplies.
 See the Schedule of Benefits for benefit levels or additional limits.